Catastrophe Insurance: Transferring Insurance Risks to Investors

 The insurance company hires an investment bank or other financial intermediary to set up a trust that buys U.S. Treasuries, then issues trust notes to investors, who receive not only the interest paid by the Treasuries, but also additional interest paid by the insurance company.
 The insurance company must pay this interest because there would be no incentive for an investor to buy the trust notes, since he could just buy Treasuries directly without any risk of default.

-If a catastrophe occurs, then the insurer has the legal right to substitute its own notes—contingent surplus notes, or in some cases, its preferred stock—for the Treasuries, giving the insurance company immediate liquidity to cover losses.
+If a catastrophe occurs, then the insurer has the legal right to substitute its own notes — contingent surplus notes or its preferred stock— for the Treasuries, giving the insurance company immediate liquidity to cover losses.
 The insurance company continues to pay interest and principal on the notes through the trust, but now the investors are assuming a financial risk of default.

 According to statutory accounting standards, the cash, or other liquid assets, received from the issuance of the surplus notes increases the net worth of the company (hence the surplus designation), but the notes are subordinated debt and are illiquid assets, making it a higher risk for investors.